danibaumann/dnb-typeahead/README.md

 # D&B Typeahead demo

-> This is a quick demo of a typeahead implementation done with D&B Direct+
+This is a quick demo of a typeahead implementation done with the [D&B Direct+ API](https://directplus.documentation.dnb.com/).

 ## Usage

-Change the url string to your internal API relay in the dnb.js file.
+Change the url string to your internal API proxy in the dnb.js file.
 This needs to be done to avaoid CORS errors.
 Please also see the dnb-api Repo for further details.

-- Version: 0.1.0
+- Version: 0.0.3
 - License: © by Bisnode.ch